Oluwafisayomi-P-Folaranmi/spring-microservices-applications/0x02-basic-order-application/0x04-Order Service/0x01-Overview/README.md

 - **Order Service**: Handles customer orders, which includes creating orders, checking product availability, and reducing product inventory.

 By using **RESTful APIs** or **Feign clients**, the `OrderService` can efficiently communicate with the `ProductService` to check product availability and update inventory when creating orders.
 This setup helps maintain a loosely coupled and scalable microservices architecture.

+Let's set up the `OrderServive` first so as to be in the Eureka registry.
+Afterwards, we will then maake it a client of  `ProductService`.